 On the surface, all this sounds like it could be good and true and right.

 But then, as you read further down the article, somehow or another, the author always gives him- or herself away as a so-called “progressive,” displaying the same blatant hypocrisy exhibited by the secular media on related topics.
 Such authors attack any Christian’s alignment with President Trump, the Republican Party, and/or conservatism as being unscriptural while inevitably giving themselves away as ideologically aligned with liberals and the DNC — in direct contradiction to what they are writing.

-Whenever some tragic or heinous event occurs, such as deaths at a political protest or a mass shooting, they immediately swallow the drive-by media’s fake news account whole (rather than allowing time for the authorities to investigate and discover the real truth of the matter), regurgitate the media’s lies wrapped in Christianese for their readers, and then espouse leftist responses to those events, trying to justify their positions with Scripture.
+Whenever some tragic or heinous event occurs, such as deaths at a political protest or a mass shooting, they immediately swallow the drive-by media’s fake news account whole (rather than allowing time for the authorities to investigate and discover the real truth of the matter), regurgitate the media’s lies wrapped in Christianese for their readers, and then espouse leftist responses to those events while trying to justify their positions with Scripture.

 Other articles attack President Trump, excoriating him for failing to meet so-called biblical standards, all of which sound reasonable, right, and scriptural, but actually hold our president to a standard of perfection impossible for even the authors to maintain, as if there exists a politician out there who could achieve/maintain such lofty behavioral standards for their entire lives, both before and after election.